This article will walk you through the various steps when adding files to objects (Contract, Vendor, etc) in Gatekeeper.

 From the Files tab of any record, there are two ways to add a new file.

-3. Files can be added by Uploading a file from your computer, connecting files through Google Drive, OneDrive or the use of a File Link.
+Files can then be added by Uploading a file from your computer, connecting files through Google Drive, OneDrive or attaching of a File Link.

 Upload

-- You can select multiple files to upload at once.
-Select all relevant files by holding down ⌘ (MAC) or Ctrl (Windows) as you click each file.
+To select multiple files to upload at once, select all relevant files by holding down ⌘ (MAC) or Ctrl (Windows) as you click each file

 (See this article for more information on setting up Google Drive for attachments)